 3. Video Transfer Service

-If you want to avoid the hassle of doing it yourself and leave it to the experts, using a video transfer service would be the way to go!
+If you want to avoid the hassle of doing it yourself and leave it to the experts, using a video transfer service would be an easier way to convert VHS tapes to digital!

 Several businesses specialize in converting VHS tapes to digital or DVD formats.
 To use these services, you would simply place an order on their website, label, mail in your tapes, and then wait for your order.